twinfoundation/wallet/packages/wallet-connector-iota/docs/reference/classes/IotaWalletConnector.md

 > **getBalance**(`identity`, `address`): `Promise`\<`bigint`\>

-Get the balance for an address in a wallet.
+Get the balance for the given address.

 #### Parameters